intel/FPGA-Devcloud/main/QuickStartGuides/Acceleration_Stack_Quickstart/Arria10/README.md

   fpgaconf -B 0x3b hello_intr_afu.gbs
   ```

-- We then need to run the code to display onto the terminal screen our final design.
+- This step will take about 15 seconds.
+We then need to run the code to display onto the terminal screen our final design.
 To do this we need to first switch directories into the software folder.
 Do this by typing into the terminal:

   ```bash
   cd ../sw